 U. S. President Zachary Taylor (1784-1850) Mausoleum

 Society members meet at a biennial conference held often in Virginia.
-The next conference will be July 17-19, 2014 in Atlanta, Georgia.
+The next conference will be July 2016 in Charlottsville, Virginia.
 Activities will include tours of historical sites, genealogical workshops, social gatherings and numerous opportunities to share family information.
 Members will be available to assist those uncertain of their Strother "roots."

 William Strother Memorial Stone at Millbank